Burke–Gilman Trail: History

 The trail can trace its origins to the founding of the Seattle, Lake Shore and Eastern Railway on April 15, 1885, by ten men headed by judge Thomas Burke and Daniel Gilman.
 In its heyday, Burke and Gilman's road extended from Downtown Seattle north to Arlington and east to Rattlesnake Prairie above Snoqualmie Falls.
-Taken over by the Northern Pacific Railway around 1890, the line became part of the Burlington Northern Railroad in 1970, and was abandoned in 1971.
+Taken over by the Northern Pacific Railway around 1890, the line became part of the Burlington Northern Railroad in 1970, and was abandoned between 1971 and 1985.

 On August 19, 1978 the first 12.1 mi of the right-of-way from Seattle's Gas Works Park to Kenmore's Tracy Owen Station was opened as a public trail after seven years of advocacy and negotiations and named after the founders of the railroad.
+The trail was extended beyond Kenmore after abandonment in 1985.
+The current trail ends just short of the former Bothell Station site now the Northshore Health and Wellness Center.

 A two-mile section of the trail within Lake Forest Park was temporarily closed for redevelopment from June 2011 to February 2012.

+In November 2024, Seattle voters approved a transportation levy that secured $20 million to complete the "Missing Link" via the NW Market Street and Leary Avenue NW alignment, aiming to bypass the legal gridlock that stalled the Shilshole Avenue route for decades.